jaeyk/makereproducible/README.md

 ```

 There exists **only one condition** to make this function work.
 I assume that you created a main directory for your project (e.g., `your_project`) and divided different types of files into different subfolders (`data`, `R`, etc.).

-## Description

-- I developed this package because I am lazy.
-I found that creating a personal R package is an efficient way to collect, reuse, and refine my code snippets and distribute them.

-- The package is written by following Hadley Wickam and Jennifer Bryan's book on [R package development](http://r-pkgs.had.co.nz/).
-I also found Karl Broman's [R package primer](https://kbroman.org/pkg_primer/) helpful.